osteele/p5-server/README.md

 In-Page Syntax errors

 : Syntax error are displayed in the HTML body.
-This way you see them even if you don't open the browser developer console.
+This way you see them ecven if you don't open the browser developer console.

   (Yes, everybody should do program development with the console open or a